 Compliance With Regulations

 Failure to meet product labeling requirements for your target geographic region won’t just make your product less appealing to customers; it also exposes your business to legal liability and compliance risks.
-Since regulations vary between countries (and sometimes even between states), the potential for costly error increases as your business expands to other regions.
+Since regulations vary between countries (and sometimes even between states), the potential for costly errors increases as your business expands to other regions.

 This overview of retail product labeling requirements will help you understand more about what’s involved.